 Monitoring of batch is only possible after the completion of process

 Monitoring is possible due to PAT and closed-loop automated process

 Specific number of batches are generated at a time

 High risk of batch-to-batch inconsistencies

 Low risk of batch-to-batch inconsistencies

-List of Companies Offering Continuous Manufacturing
+List of Companies Offering Continuous Processes for Pharmaceuticals

 Currently, over 70 companies across the globe claim to offer continuous manufacturing services.
 Over 90% of the companies are engaged in offering services for API manufacturing, while only 53% of the companies offer the services related to final dosage form.
 Furthermore, it is interesting to note that 49% of the continuous manufacturing players are predominantly present in Europe.

 There has been a significant increase in the number of expansions in order to adopt continuous manufacturing since 2016.
 Majority of expansions were signed in the Europe (primarily in Germany and United Kingdom).
 Moreover, close to 50% instances were related to plant establishment followed by technology enhancement (30%).